-23. To qualify to show a specie at the Kansas State Fair, 4-H and FFA members must exhibit that specie at the Kingman County Fair and be at least 9 years of age.
+22. To qualify to show a specie at the Kansas State Fair, 4-H and FFA members must exhibit that specie at the Kingman County Fair and be at least 9 years of age.
 To show at the Kansas Junior Livestock Show, a 4-H or FFA member must exhibit that species at the Kingman County Fair and be at least 7 years of age as of January 1 of the current year.
+Members must follow the nomination and entry rules of each show.
+Information about nomination and entry can be found at the Extension Office.